 Ways Cigarette Smoking Increases Fertility Problems

 Research has shown that smoking also leads to a longer conception time than for non-smokers.
-An October, 2000 study published in Fertility and Sterility concluded that both active and passive (meaning occasional) smoking by both men and women lead to delayed conception, compared to non-smoking couples.
-The greater the amount of cigarettes a person smoked, the longer the delayed conception.
+An October 2000 study published in Fertility and Sterility concluded that both active and passive (meaning secondhand smoke intake) smoking by both men and women lead to delayed conception, compared to non-smoking couples.
+The greater the number of cigarettes a person smoked, the longer the delayed conception.

 Smoking cigarettes has been linked to 5 times greater risk for ectopic pregnancy.
 Holy Smokes!
 Nicotine stimulates the fallopian tubes to contract.
-In some women it has been shown to cause the fallopian tubes to spasm, the walls of the fallopian to temporarily stick together, preventing the embryo from passing through for implantation in the uterus.
+In some women it has been shown to cause the fallopian tubes to spasm so that the walls of the fallopian tubes temporarily stick together, preventing the embryo from passing through for implantation in the uterus.

 Lowered Success Rate for IVF